whyhankee/scatter/README.md

 Scatter - An experiment in Distributed Social Networking with new technologies.
 Nothing special for now.

+# Status

+The current status is that it's far from usable or compleet.
+Please check back later for updates.
+Thanks.

 # Goals

 * Data and inner working must be fully distributed (like Email)